Comprehensive

 Essentially out-of-hospital costs are for your account and the Scheme merely provides the credit facility and administers the claims on your behalf.

 All medical schemes maintain a pool of funds that is used to pay claims.
-The success of any scheme lies in the ability of a scheme to maintain that pool of funds at a level that is sufficient for its members’ claims; hence the solvency requirements of a scheme as required by the Medical Schemes Act.
+The success of any scheme lies in the ability of a scheme to maintain that pool of funds at a level that is sufficient for its members’ claims.